ATV's aerial positioning tests

 I didn’t have the time (or inclination) to test it, but if mast head amplification is involved the received wisdom is that aerial separation becomes that much more important.

 Mounting aerials of the same polarity close to each other can have an effect on the signal, though it may only be marginal.
 Try to separate the antennas by at least one foot, and preferably two or three.
-If the aerials are of opposing polarities antenna separation is of less importance, see the article on this subject.
+If the aerials are of opposite polarities antenna separation is of less importance, for example, the element of a vertically polarised FM Have Wave could literally pass through the elements of a horizontally polarised TV aerial with no significant effect on the signal (see the tests on this subject).

 But, as already stated, it is not normally necessary to mount multiple TV aerials anyway !

 Funnily enough we get asked about this quite often, particularly by caravanners / boaters.
 I think it’s because they don’t want an end mounted aerial due to the fact it may overhang an adjacent pitch or the tow path, the former being for caravans and the latter for boats (unless there’s been a violent hurricane in which case they’re interchangeable…..).
 It’s also an indisputable fact that end mounting an aerial does produce more twisting force on the pole when the wind blows, which is why we don’t usually recommend end mounted aerials (for larger antennas), and if we do we advise using saddles with the pole.
 However, Log Periodic aerials are pretty low wind loading so it’s not usually a problem with installs on buildings, though, on the other hand, the average caravan aerial mounting is not anywhere near so rugged.